NicolaDeastra/The-Lazy-Media-api/README.md

-# Wonderful Indonesia API
+# The Lazy Media API

-Unofficial wonderful Indonesia Api
+Unofficial The Lazy Media Api

 🔧 On Progress